jclifford4/jclifford4/README.md

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
 - 📚 I’m currently learning everything about Frontend and Backend technologies 😅
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
-- ⚡ Fun fact: I ejoy to running and mountain biking 🚵.
+- ⚡ Fun fact: I enjoy to running and mountain biking 🚵.

 ---